Patouche/kata-tennis/README.md

 * If the score is DEUCE , the player who win the point take the ADVANTAGE
 * If the player who has the ADVANTAGE win the point, he win the game
 * If the player who has the ADVANTAGE loose the point, the score is DEUCE

+### SPRINT2 : manage a Tennis SET within a tennis match

+#### User Story 3 :
+As a tennis referee
+I want to manage the score of a set of a tennis match between 2 players In order to display the current Game & Set score of each player

+**Rules details:**

+* The set starts with a score of 0 Game for each player
+* Each time a player win a Game, the Set score changes as follow: `1 -> 2 -> 3 -> 4 -> 5 -> 6 (-> 7)`
+* If a player reach the Set score of 6 and the other player has a Set score of 4 or lower, the player win the Set
+* If a player win a Game and reach the Set score of 6 and the other player has a Set score of 5, a new Game must be played and the first player who reach the score of 7 wins the match